AI4Bharat/Dhruva-Platform/README.md

 ```
 mongodb-migrate-create --description <description>
 ```
-This command will create an new migration <TIMESTAMP>_<description>.py in the migrations folder.
+This command will create a new migration `<timestamp>_<description>.py` in the migrations folder.
 A class `Migration` will be created for you.
 Implement the upgrade method, and optionally, the downgrade method.

 Once implemented, you can run docker compose with `docker-compose-app.yml` as the compose file to run the migration.